Houston Rockets: Rivalries

 The Rockets have developed many rivalries within the Western Conference ever since the team returned there in 1980.
 Two are intrastate rivalries, with the San Antonio Spurs, who moved along with the Rockets after four years with them in the Eastern Conference, and the Dallas Mavericks, introduced that very season.
 Houston has faced both Texas teams in the playoffs since 1980, beating the Spurs three times and losing once.
 The Rockets lost twice to the Mavericks, while beating them once.

-Other famed rivalries were with the Los Angeles Lakers, who in the 1980s Showtime era only missed the NBA Finals when beaten by the Rockets, and the Utah Jazz, who the Rockets beat in both championship seasons but were defeated by Utah in five other occasions.
+Other famed rivalries were with the Los Angeles Lakers, who in the 1980s Showtime era only missed the NBA Finals when beaten by the Rockets, and the Utah Jazz, who in the 1990s the Rockets beat in both championship seasons but were defeated by Utah in five other occasions.